SwissDataScienceCenter/renku/docs/user/templates.rst

 The ``.renku`` directory includes a ``renku.ini`` file which contains project-level configuration for renku, stored using the `INI format <https://en.wikipedia.org/wiki/INI_file>`_.
-Currently, it can be used to specify defaults values for launching interactive environments.
+Currently, it can be used to specify defaults values for launching sessions.

-**Interactive Environments**
+**Sessions**

-If your project has specific resources requirements to run, or if it should default to RStudio or anything other than JupyterLab, then you will want to provide a configuration for the interactive environments.
+If your project has specific resources requirements to run, or if it should default to RStudio or anything other than JupyterLab, then you will want to provide a configuration for the sessions.

 Although the file may be modified manually, it is recommended to use the ``renku config set interactive.<property> <value>`` command.